Skip to content

 • Balance — Distributes strings evenly across available ports for balanced load

-Step 4: Power
+Step 3: Power

 Set power distribution parameters for your installation.

-• Working Voltage — The AC voltage at the venue (typically 120V or 240V)
+• Working Voltage — The AC voltage at the venue (120V, 208V, or 240V)

-• Max Amps per Circuit — The circuit breaker rating, used to calculate how many panels can share a power circuit
+• Max Amps Per Circuit — The circuit breaker rating, used to calculate how many panels can share a power circuit

-Step 5: Wiring
+Step 4: Wiring

 Configure how data and power cables route through your panels.
+Data Wiring and Power Wiring are configured independently — each has its own pattern, start corner, and direction.

 • Pattern — How cables connect between rows/columns: